selfdriven-services/selfdriven-business/docs/pages/framework-the-collaborative-day.md

 The key value of this model is **synchronisation of expectations**.

-When everyone understands which zone the collaboration-day is currently in:
+When everyone understands which zone the collaborative-day is currently in:

 - curiosity is encouraged at the right time
 - care and alignment are protected